 learn from the competition

-From growing up on the shoreline and working for a lobsterman in my early years, I know that trade secrets are their lifeblood.
+A lobsterman’s trade secrets are their lifeblood.
 They keep a close eye out to see what they can learn by watching one another: checking out their neighbor’s prices, where they’re putting their traps, and where they’re finding success.
 There’s only so many lobsters and a lot of people chasing after them; times are tight.

 In the digital world, we can gain the same advantages through competitive analysis.
 Why reinvent the wheel when your competition has already started building hovercars?
 Identify your smartest (not your biggest) competitors and examine their strategies to see what they’re doing with their content.